 The crowd is generally younger than the other markets.
 The selection of food and drinks is also much more diverse that the more traditional markets, so it’s a great place to come when you want something other than Gluhwein and Bratwurst.
-As I mentioned earlier in the food section, there a particularly good Pulled Pork stand at far end of the market on the right hand side.
-There are also some great gift stalls with some really fun presents.
+There are some particularly good foods stand at this market as well as some great gift stalls with some really fun presents.
 My mother-in-law loves the chocolate penis we buy her from this market every year.

 Harbour Market (Chocolate Museum)

 The Harbour Market is one of the smallest in the city but it’s well worth a visit.
 It’s a short walk along the river south of the Cathedral and the Alter Markt Market.
 The market is right in front of the entrance to the Chocolate Museum, which is also worth a visit and a great place to shelter if it’s wet.
 It’s also the one that opens first, usually on the Friday before all of the other Cologne Christmas Markets open on the Sunday.

 This museum is better to visit during the day time.
 There is a nice focal point bar and food area, plus the selection of food is really great given the small size of the market.
 There’s a food stall that does a particularly good pork sandwich that I can very much recommend.
 I haven’t seen this at any of the other markets.
 There is also a great selection of arts and crafts at the entrance.
 Some of the stalls are rented by local artists and producers just for one weekend so things are constantly changing.